0cjs/sedoc/EE/8080/README.md

 8080 Architecture
 -----------------

+An excellent instruction summary is [8080.txt](8080.txt), downloaded from [`/dunfield/r`].
+Intel mnemonics given here in upper case

+The 8085 adds:
+- Single +5V power supply
+- Has many 8224/8228 features, but addr/data buses require demux.
+- ~50% faster (fewer cycles)
+- New interrupts; `SI`/`SO` pins for bitbanged serial in/out
+- `RIM`, `SIM` instructions

 Where the Z80 differs in naming from the 8080/8085, the Z80 alternative name is given in parens after the Intel name.

-An excellent instruction summary is [8080.txt](8080.txt), downloaded from [`/dunfield/r`].
+Z80 mnemonics are given in lower case.

 ### Registers